bottlenoselabs/c2cs/docs/SUPPORTED-PLATFORMS.md

 #### Dynamic linking

 With the advancement of ahead-of-time compilation in Mono and .NET 5 ([NativeAOT](https://github.com/dotnet/runtimelab/tree/feature/NativeAOT)), **dynamic linking** can be achieved instead of **dynamic loading** resulting in *direct* platform invoke (P/Invoke) which has better performance by lack of the *indirection* use of the extra pointer.
 The feature is called ["DirectPInvoke"](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/interop.md).
+The only limitation is that the `DllImport` attribute must be used.

 ### Static linking